 The Primeval Prophecy

 The enduring historical record documented in the Bible begins at the dawn of time when God made a promise to Adam and Eve, the parents of the human race.
 Christians know the story and likely heard about the first recorded prophecy in Sunday school.
-Yet, it would be safe to say—at least in my experience—that we didn’t connect the primeval prophecy found in the book of Genesis to our celebration of Christmas.
+Yet at least in my experience, it would be safe to say that we didn’t connect the primeval prophecy found in the book of Genesis to our celebration of Christmas.

 Environment of the Primeval Prophecy

 Adam and Eve knew they were guilty of disobeying God when He spoke with them in the Garden of Eden.
 Even though they used evasive language to excuse their behavior, our ancestors knowingly disobeyed God’s specific command: